Up Close and Personal – in Color!

 Close your eyes and picture a brand using yellow in their logo or marketing.
 It’s fine, we’ll wait.
 Got it?
 Did you see the golden arches of McDonalds, the ghost of SnapChat, the fanning bars of Sprint or the loose hive of Bumble?
 These brands have very different audiences and products, but each uses a vibrant yellow to quickly grab attention and present a playful, energetic, and youthful vibe.
 So why isn’t everybody using yellow?
 It has some downsides, typically when overused.
 In large quantities, yellow creates adverse physical and emotional responses.
 In fact, babies cry far more in yellow rooms, and fast food restaurants have used it to quickly usher guests out the door.

 Blue can bring warmth, peace, even compassionate responses.
 Think of it as the comfort hue, and use it effectively in your pieces to lower heart rates, create calming effects and give your message a positive energy boost.
 This can be especially helpful for brands dealing with sensitive messages of products like insurance or finance (think Blue Cross Blue Shield, Chase Bank, or Paypal).
 Other brands that are true blue?
 Dell, Zoom, IBM, and even Amazon.
-We can’t confirm or deny that these brands are anticipating irate customer calls in, but it’s a distinct possibility…
+We can’t confirm or deny that these brands are anticipating irate customer call-ins, but it’s a distinct possibility…

 We could stop here, but because orange is the color of creativity and a primary in our brand palette, we’ll go through one more!